barryclark/jekyll-now/_posts/2022-03-17-proxy-madness.md

 </p>

 In casual scenarios this helps to send encrypted traffic from "outside" and across the cluster to a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) and terminate it there.
-Inside the Pod we can create multiple Containers, that can talk unencrypted to each other.
+Inside the Pod we can create multiple Containers, that can talk not encrypted to each other.
 The setup of a sidecar container is pretty trivial (got an example [here](https://github.com/BenjiTrapp/CTFd-helm-chart/blob/main/templates/deployment-ctfd.yaml#L26)) but the magic resides in the nginx-config:

 ```yaml
 kind: ConfigMap